brianhigh/challenging_data/waddl_to_csv.md

 ## [1] ""       "AMIKAC"
 ```

-So, the blank fields are really the empty string ("").
-We will read in the
+The blank fields are really the empty string ("").
+We will read the file again
-file again setting `na.strings = ""`.
+setting `na.strings = ""`.

 ```r